Isabelle Goddard

 Profile

 I completed my integrated masters degree in Earth Sciences at the University of Oxford in 2024.
-My research thesis examined the metamorphic and metasomatic aureole around the Loch Borralan Intrusion, northwest Scotland, including assessing its REE potential, as well as characterising the aureole as a fenite.
-I was involved in the Oxford University Geological Society, including various committee positions, as well as participating in outreach efforts for Oxbridge admissions for under-represented groups within the universities.
+My research thesis examined the metamorphic and metasomatic aureole around the Loch Borralan Intrusion, northwest Scotland, including modelling chemical potential gradients across lithologcal boundaries, modelling temperature and fluid composition conditions, and assessing the potential of the newly-classified fenites to be REE hosts.
+I was involved in the committee of the Oxford University Geological Society, was a writer for The Oxford Scientist, and participated in outreach efforts for Oxbridge admissions for under-represented groups within the universities.
 In 2022, I won the Keith Cox Prize for best mapping exercise of the Assynt Window, northwest Scotland.

 During my undergraduate studies, I undertook a Women in Mining internship with Green Lithium, assessing the viability of potential feedstock suppliers, including mineral resource estimations, tracking causes for and patterns in variations in lithium prices over years, and developing a framework for estimating the efficacy of ESG policies of these companies.
 I also contributed to a project at the University of Oxford and Cambourne School of Mines (University of Exeter) that examined tin and tungsten mineralisation in greisen veins in the Cornubian Batholith granites, where I was responsible for fieldwork, namely mapping and documenting observations of the greisen veins, collecting structural data, and gathering and preparing a sample suite into thin sections and powders.